Keyboard shortcuts

 2. Copy the factory address from the deployment output

-3. Create .env file with the above configuration
+3. Create a .env.proposer file with the above configuration

 4. Ensure your account has sufficient ETH for bonds and gas